mastodon/documentation/content/en/admin/prerequisites.md

 COMMIT
 ```
-Simmilar to the IPv4 rules, you can load it manually like this:
+Similar to the IPv4 rules, you can load it manually like this:
 ```bash
 ip6tables-restore < /etc/iptables/rules.v6
 ```